thindil/nish/README.md

 * `postcommand [command]`: called after the user's command execution.
   Command argument is the name of command and all its arguments entered by the user.

+**ATTENTION:** the calls set as the `precommand` and `postcommand` will be executed every time before and after you execute your command.
+Thus, be sure it isn't too heavy for your system, or it isn't dangerous, for example, it doesn't steal credentials, harm your system, etc.

 Available API calls from plugins: